jamwaffles/jamwaffles.github.io/content/announcing-ethercrab.md

 };
 ```

 One import of note is `std::tx_rx_task`.
-This is a ready-made function that creates a future that
+This is a ready-made function that creates a future which
-will handle all network communications.
+handles all network communications.
 This would be switched out for something else if a different
 network driver is used, or for a mock if writing tests.
 EtherCrab provides building blocks to make
 writing your own networking adapters as easy as possible.

-Next, because EtherCrab statically allocates all its memory, it needs to know some details about how
+Next, because EtherCrab statically allocates all its memory using const generics, it needs to know
-much storage it should be given.
-We could use magic numbers where the const generics require them,
+some details about how much storage it should be given.
+We could use magic numbers where required,
-but let's give them names so we know which numbers mean what.
+but let's give these values sensible names so we know which numbers mean what.

 ```rust
 /// Maximum number of slaves that can be stored.
 This must be a power of 2 greater than 1.